Aamir8539/Mushroom-Dataset-Classification/README.md

 Classification report in table format

+Model	                  -     Naive Bayes
+Precision Score	        -     0.94855
+Recall Score	          -     0.948694
-Model	                Precision Score	        Recall Score	      Accuracy Score	    f1-score Naive Bayes	          0.94855	                0.948694	          0.945839	          0.945839
+Accuracy Score	        -     0.945839
+f1-score                -     0.945839

 Plotting ROC for better visualization of results and confusion matrix for knowing the correct number of predictions.